ang-uio/Text-Mining/episodes/15-textmine-dh-lab.md

 ## Introduction to Text Mining with DH-Lab Jupyter Notebooks with example Python code

 Keypoints:
-- With the API from DH-Lab you can text mine just about all of the National Library of Norway's digitized collection.
+- With the API from the DH-Lab you can text mine just about all of the National Library of Norway's digitized collection.
 - The DH-Lab has prepared Python code in Jupyter Notebooks you can copy and adapt precisely as you want.

 The [DH-Lab](https://www.nb.no/dh-lab/) at the National Library of Norway has written example code to text mine the National Library’s huge digitized collection, and it is developing web-based apps for a simpler introduction to text mining the National Library's collection.
 The code is written in Python and shared in Jupyter Notebook, and the apps are made using Streamlit, a free and open-source app framework in Python.